SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

 in the linker and loader that hardens the data sections of an ELF binary.

-When enabled, it segregates function pointers resolved by the dynamic loader into a separate section of the runtie executable memory, and allows the loader to make that memory read-only before passing control to the main executable.
+When enabled, it segregates function pointers resolved by the dynamic loader into a separate section of the runtime executable memory, and allows the loader to make that memory read-only before passing control to the main executable.

 This prevents attackers from overwriting the [Global Offset Table (GOT)](https://en.wikipedia.org/wiki/Global_Offset_Table).